-- All riders MUST wear helmets on these rides, and bikes should be in good working order.
-You are responsible for bringing water and food, and supplies to fix a flat tire or other minor mechanical problem.
+All riders MUST wear helmets on these rides, and bikes should be in good working order.
+You are responsible for bringing water and food, and supplies to fix a flat tire or other minor mechanical problems.

 Criterium Practice, Varsity Drive, 2 hours — Summer

-The workouts are run on the same course as the Spring Training Series, and take place from the first week of May until the end of August.
+The workouts are run on the same course as the Spring Training Series (Varsity & Highland Rd.), and take place from the first week of May until the end of August.
 Aim to start by 6:00pm each week.

 Group Ride, FORSYTHE MIDDLE SCHOOL, 40-60 miles

-The ride will split into the following groups of usually 6-8 riders (10 max) before leaving the park.
+The ride will split into groups of around 6-8 riders (10 max) before leaving the park.
 In the event of a smaller turnout one week, less groups may be used.
 The goals of good group training and safety will still be applied.
-Conversely, in the event of a big turn out, more groups will be created to ensure the smaller group size for safety on the roads and specificity of each group’s goal.
+Conversely, in the event of a big turn out, more groups will be created to ensure the smaller group size for safety on the roads.